muebau/ssh-socks-tunnel-docker/README.md

     ssh -D 1234 -p 443 -N user@*your server url*

 If it works it's a win.
-You can now setup the SOCKS proxy the exact same way you did previously.
+Just setup the SOCKS proxy and your browser the exact same way you did yesterday.
 You can now, finally, do you work.